-- and position your vacancy as an opportunity to improve the applicant’s work life.
+- Focus on positioning your vacancy as an opportunity for an improvement in the applicant’s work life

 Talent acquisition is selling.

-And successful selling is all about motivating and persuading people who are looking to buy to choose your offer instead of a competing one.
+Like all successful selling, also talent acquisition is about persuading job seekers to choose your offer instead of a competing one.

 If you really want to master talent acquisition and hiring, master persuasive selling.

 What is persuasion in talent acquisition?

 According to Daniel Pink, implementing persuasion to sales is about making selling more personal and purposeful to the prospective buyer.

 Making our hiring more personal and purposeful for our applicant audiences, we are implementing persuasion in our hiring.

 Let’s look at what “personal and purposeful” mean.